Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Results

 \section{Results}

-Although a broad class of HV models has been investigated and several relaxed Bell inequalities were derived in the previous studies \cite{PhysRevLett.105.250404,PhysRevA.82.062117,PhysRevA.84.022102,Banik2012,PhysRevA.99.012121,PhysRevA.104.032205,Puetz2014,PhysRevLett.109.160404,Puetz2014,PhysRevLett.109.160404}, there was not considered the very assumption of introducing hidden variables.
-Motivated by this observation, in this part we derive new relaxed Bell inequalities for separable models in terms of measurement dependence and \textit{hiddenness}, which is a measure expressing how hidden variables are introduced.
-The expression of hiddenness used in our argument is a refined version of the one defined originally in the previous paper \cite{Kimura_RelaxedBell}, and thus contributes to obtaining refined inequalities.
-The new inequalities are also examined as trade-off relations between measurement dependence and hiddenness.
-We note that in our argument we only consider the case where the number of the hidden variables is finite, i.e., the set of the hidden variables is written as $\Lambda=\{\lambda_1, \ldots, \lambda_n\}$ ($n$: finite) as well as its limiting case $ n \to \infty$.
+Although a broad class of HV models has been investigated and several relaxed Bell inequalities were derived in the previous studies \cite{PhysRevLett.105.250404,PhysRevA.82.062117,PhysRevA.84.022102,Banik2012,PhysRevA.99.012121,PhysRevA.104.032205,Puetz2014,PhysRevLett.109.160404}, no attempt has been made to quantify the assumption of introducing hidden variables.
+Motivated by this observation, in this section we introduce a measure termed {\it hidden information}, which quantifies the number of hidden variables essentially required to account for the empirical statistics.
+In terms of this measure, we derive a new set of relaxed Bell inequalities for factorizable models as trade-off relations between measurement dependence and hidden information for factorizable models.
+The expression of hidden information used in our argument is a refined version of the {\it hiddenness} defined originally in the previous paper \cite{Kimura_RelaxedBell}, and thus contributes to obtaining refined inequalities.
+The new inequalities are also examined as trade-off relations between measurement dependence and hidden information.
+We remark that in our argument we only consider the case where the number of the hidden variables is finite, i.e., the set of the hidden variables is written as $\Lambda=\{\lambda_1, \ldots, \lambda_n\}$ ($n$: finite) as well as its limiting case $ n \to \infty$.

 We begin with reviewing the previous result in \cite{Kimura_RelaxedBell}.
-There was defined a measure of hiddenness simply by the number (the cardinality) of hidden variables $\#(\Lambda)$.
+There was defined a measure of {\it hiddenness} simply by the number (the cardinality) of hidden variables $\#(\Lambda)$.
 That is, for an HV model $s$ with a set of hidden variables $\Lambda$, its hiddenness $H'$ is defined as